IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/downcomer.rst

 Dynamic Model
 -------------

-The dynamic model version of the downcomer section model can be constructed by selecting dynamic=True.
+The dynamic model version of the downcomer section model can be constructed by selecting dynamic=True and hold_up=True.
 If dynamic = True, the energy accumulation and material accumulation holdups are constructed.
 Therefore, a dynamic initialization method has been developed `set_initial_conditions` to initialize the holdup terms.